-Rogabhisara – who worsen diseases and kills life.
+Rogabhisara – who worsen diseases and kill life.

 Qualities of a good Ayurvedic physician:

-Agnivesha enquired from Lord Atreya, “ How to recognize the two types of Physicians – the good and the bad.
+Agnivesha inquired from Lord Atreya, “ How to recognize the two types of Physicians – the good and the bad.

 Lord Atreya explained the qualities of a good physician.

-Kuleena – Physicians who are born in Nobel families,
+Kuleena – Physicians who are born in Noble families,

 Paryavadaata Shruta – who are well read,

 Pari Drushta Karma – who have practical experience,